Oreoluwa97/Portfolio/README.md

 # Portfolio
 All projects done carried out with BigQuery.
-Data Exploration were on each project.
+Data Exploration was done on each project.